Preparation and Forex Trading

 -Look at the markets and then get ready to trade

 And it ends about there.
 To me, this is somewhat shocking.
 Perhaps because I trained in martial arts, played semi-professional futbol or compete in archery, I have a habit of preparing for anything I am doing seriously, including forex trading.
-This is the same for trading – preparation is key.
+This is the same for forex currency trading – preparation is key.
 Why?